eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 ---
-title: "Keycloak Authentication"
+title: "Che Authentication"
-keywords: organizations, user management, permissions, authentication
+keywords: user management, permissions, authentication
-tags: [ldap, keycloak]
+tags: [keycloak]
 sidebar: user_sidebar
 permalink: authentication.html
 folder: user-management
 ---
 {% include links.html %}

+## Authentication on Che Master

-## Auth Filters on master
+### Auth Filters on master

  Che master can handle both types of signed requests - using Keycloak token or Machine token.
- Authentication tokens can be send either in a `Authorization` header or `token` query param.
+ Authentication tokens can be send in a `Authorization` header.
+Also, in limited cases when it's not possible to use `Authorization` header, token can be send in `token` query parameter.
+An example of such exceptional case can be: OAuth authentification initialization, IDE shows javadoc in iframe where authentication must be initialized.

  In case of Keycloak tokens, authentication filter chain contains of two filters: